Understanding Trust Basics in Virginia. Experienced VA Will and Trust Attorneys Explain What You Need to Know

 Charitable Trust

-A charitable trust is created for a charitable purpose, such as supporting a particular charity or cause.
-The trust is funded with assets managed and distributed by a trustee to accomplish the charitable purpose specified in the trust agreement.
+A Charitable Trust is created for a charitable purpose, such as supporting a particular charity or cause.
+The Trust is funded with assets managed and distributed by a Trustee to accomplish the charitable purpose specified in the Trust agreement.

-Charitable trusts can offer tax benefits to the donor, such as income tax deductions and estate tax benefits.
+Charitable Trusts can offer tax benefits to the donor, such as income tax deductions and Estate tax benefits.

 Pet Trust